JayJaewonYoo/CSC2229_Exoshuffle/README.md

 ```
 and if Ray works well, the program will print `Ture`.

+## Shuflle Baselines

-Moreover, there is a simple MapReduce demo using Ray:
+There is a MapReduce demo of simple shuffle using Ray:
 ```
-python tests/map_reduce.py
+python baselines/simple.py
 ```

 ## References